opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 }
 ```

-There's also an ongoing discussion in the linked issue on allowing variable names in provider aliases.
+There's also an ongoing discussion on allowing variable names in provider aliases.
 Example:
 ```
 # Why would you want to do this?
 It looks like terraform deprecated this some time after 0.11.